SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 Network magnitudes
 ------------------

+:ref:`Network magnitudes <scmag-networkM>` are computed from corresponding :ref:`station magnitudes <scmag-stationM>`.
-Station magnitudes can be selected or unselected in the list and in the plot of station magnitudes for computating the corresponding network magntiude.
-The method and the margins to disregard outliers can be selected.
+The considered station magnitudes can be selected or unselected in the list and in the plot of station magnitudes.
+The method, the status and the margins to disregard outliers can be selected.
 Normally, the 25%-trimmed mean is calculated as network magnitude to stabilize the result against a few outliers.
+The 25%-trimmed mean first removes the outliers of the outer 12.5% percentiles and then forms the mean.

 Magnitudes that were not computed due to missing data or low signa-to-noise ratios have a cross button rendered in their tab headers and their value is